MitchellZ/React-Trivia-Generator/README.md

-# React-Trivia-Generator
+# React Trivia Generator

-See it in action at https://react-ts-erennb.stackblitz.io
+See it in action at https://react-ts-erennb.stackblitz.io.